StrataFoundation/strata/packages/docs/docs/getting_started.md

 # Getting Started

-Strata Protocol lets you effortlessly create Social Tokens and communities of Social Tokens (Collectives) on Solana!
+The Strata Protocol lets you effortlessly create Social Tokens and communities of Social Tokens (Collectives) on Solana!

 ## Initializing the SDK